testsigmahq/testsigma-docs/src/pages/docs/agent/troubleshooting/setup-issues.md

 ---
 title: "Troubleshooting Agent startup and registration errors"
-metadesc: "Common Agent startup or registration issues and how to troubleshoot them."
+metadesc: "Common Agent startup or registration issues and how to troubleshoot them.
+Learn how to resolve issue if the Agent stops working, or is starts and terminating immediately"
 noindex: false
 order: 11.91
 page_id: "Troubleshooting Agent Startup/Registration Errors"